The Pros and Cons of Being a PRN Occupational Therapist

 As I mentioned in the Pros section, the significantly higher hourly rate that PRNs get is due to the lack of health insurance, PTO, and retirement benefits.
 For many therapists, having these benefits is extremely important and worth it to have a full-time position.

-Paying for your own private health insurance is getting increasingly more expensive (trust me on this one!), and taking vacations without getting paid takes a lot of pre-planning and saving up.
+Paying for your own private health insurance is getting increasingly more expensive, and taking vacations without getting PTO takes a lot of pre-planning and saving up.

 It can also be really easy to forget to stash savings for retirement if you don’t have a 401k, so you’ll need to do some extra planning on this end, as well.